-Ambassador Profile – Yashaswini Modak, Royal Veterinary College, London, UK.
+Ambassador Profile – Dr Yashaswini Modak, England and Singapore.

-Hi, I’m Yashu – President of the Zoological Society (RVCZS) at the Royal Veterinary College, London.
+Hi, I’m Yashu – Former President of the Zoological Society (RVCZS) and a Royal Veterinary College, London graduate.
 I have been a part of The Expedition Project Ambassador team since 2019.

-Although I have been working with The Expedition Project since 2019, since March 2020, we’ve been doing live streams and developing online courses with the help of Wildlife Vets like Dr. Peter Rogers, Ecologists like Terry-Lee Honiball and fellow ambassadors from Nottingham and RVC, London.
+Since March 2020, we’ve been doing live streams and developing online courses with the help of Wildlife Vets like Dr Peter Rogers, and fellow ambassadors from around the world.

 I first realised I wanted to be a vet when I was 12.
 I rescued an orphaned baby fruit bat, and when the animal rescue services came in one of the volunteers made the off-handed comment that I should consider becoming a veterinarian.
 After some research and watching a lot of Bondi Vet, I was captivated.
 Of course, I wavered (I almost became a writer) but by the time I was 17 and it was time for college decisions I realised that my love for biology and my connection to animals really made me sure of my decision.
 I wish I could say I decided I wanted to a vet when I was 12 and it never changed – but I think it’s important for young people to not be too set in their ambitions and explore all their interests with fairness!

 WHAT IS MY MOTIVATION TO BECOME A VET?